SaTT (SATT) Price Hits $0.0028 on Major Exchanges

 SaTT Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as SaTT directly using U.S. dollars.
-Investors seeking to acquire SaTT should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SaTT using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as SaTT directly using U.S. dollars.
+Investors seeking to acquire SaTT should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy SaTT using one of the aforementioned exchanges.

 Receive News & Updates for SaTT Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SaTT and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.